Gdoc/Admin

 Another reason is that the populations of many countries have been aging rapidly.
 In lower-income countries, the flu could become a larger burden as they face aging populations in the future.

 To tackle this risk, the world can take lessons from how the burden has been reduced in the past.
-One way is to increase the rates of influenza vaccination, as well as other routine vaccinations, which also reduce the risk that flu is severe.
+One way is to increase the rates of influenza vaccination, as well as other routine vaccinations, which also reduce the risk of severe flu.
 Another is to improve sanitation and access to healthcare around the world.

 We've already seen a huge decline in the burden of the flu over many decades, and with greater efforts, we could see that burden decline even further.